textpattern/textpattern-toolbelt/README.md

 Copy the entire bundle to a local directory and test.
 Things to look for:

-1. New installation/setup works.
+1. New installation / setup works.
 2. Upgrade from (populated) recent versions works.
 3. Multi-site installations work.
 4. Automated installations work.
 5. Version numbers are reported correctly throughout.
 6. The High Diagnostics panel reports everything correctly.
 7. Public tags provide expected output.
-8. Runs on as many versions of PHP, MySQL (and own-brand equivalents), Apache, Nginx.
+8. Runs on as many versions of PHP, MySQL (and own-brand remixes), Apache, Nginx.
 9. Interface UI strings are all assigned English labels.
 10. Left over files that need deleting.